funalab/PredictMovingDirection/README.md

 VISUALIZING LOCAL IMAGE FEATURES LEARNED BY THE CNN MODELS
 ---------------------------------------------------------
 The local feature that most strongly activates a CNN's particular neuron can be visualized by using guided backpropagation (GBP)[[1]](#ref1).
-To visualize the local features for the feature maps of the last convolutional neural networks, run:
+To visualize the local features for the feature maps of the last convolutional layers, please run:

-    `./visualization_gbp.sh -d path/to/dataset -r path/to/results [-g GPU_id]`
+    ./visualization_gbp.sh -d path/to/dataset -r path/to/results [-g GPU_id]

   * assumes that you have done 4-fold cross validation as described above
   * specify the argument of `-d`, which indicates the dataset directory used for 4-fold cross validation